wiseman-timelord/AllTexConF04-Ps/README.md

 - REad up on current stage, and progress, main.ps1 and processor.ps1 are mostly complete.
 - check and enhance, psd1 integration optimally to assist the recording of progress, listing of files etc.
 - make the batch to run the ps1, try with and without admin, setup fake data dir etc.
-- Testing will have to be done at some point (make sure to backup entire FO4 folder).
+- Testing results into updates for scripts, complete scripts.
 - Get up-to-date versions of third party binaries supplied.
 - Compile 7za into a portable single executable, and host on github, then include in downloader, to be able to upload project to Nexus.